Simeon V. Marcelo: As a litigation lawyer

-Prior to joining the government, Marcelo was a senior partner and head of the litigation department of then Carpio Villaraza & Cruz Law Offices.As head litigator, Marcelo represented several notable clients.
+Prior to joining the government, Marcelo was a senior partner and head of the litigation department of then Carpio Villaraza & Cruz Law Offices.
+As head litigator, Marcelo represented several notable clients.
 One wealthy former client was property owner Henry Sy, who, in 1993, was threatened with a takeover bid by fellow shareholders in SM Megamall.
 Marcelo came up against lawyer Estelito Mendoza, who notably represented former then-President Joseph Estrada during Estrada's 2001 impeachment proceedings.
 This was Marcelo's second legal encounter with Mendoza, the first coming in 1983, when Marcelo helped secure a temporary restraining order for the government to open a textile mill shut down due to suspected smuggling, eventually facing off against then-Solicitor General Mendoza.

 Impeachment of President Estrada

 Marcelo first attained national prominence in 2000 during the Senate impeachment trial of then President Joseph Estrada.
 As the selected lead private trial prosecutor in the first impeachment proceedings against a sitting president, Marcelo presented the prosecution's star witness, Ilocos Sur Gov Luis "Chavit" Singson.

 Singson took the witness stand on 13–15 December 2000.
 The Philippine Daily Inquirer published "House prosecution panel get a big favor", which read:

-“Whoever suggested the engagement of the services of lawyer Simeon Marcelo to conduct the direct examination of Ilocos Sur Gov. Luis Singson in yesterday’s hearing did the prosecution a big favor.
-So far, Marcelo appears to be doing a good job.
-He has skillfully guided Singson through the maze of transactions he allegedly undertook for the benefit of President Estrada without inviting serious objections from the defense lawyers.
+“Whoever suggested the engagement of the services of lawyer Simeon Marcelo to conduct the direct examination of Ilocos Sur Gov. Luis Singson in yesterday’s hearing did the prosecution a favor.
+So far, Marcelo appears to be doing the job.
+He has guided Singson through the maze of transactions he allegedly undertook for the benefit of President Estrada without inviting objections from the defense lawyers.